 In the case of a snake bite, email "snakebite" to firstname.lastname@example.org.
 Namibia's snakebite expert - Dr Buys - will respond immediately.

 Bitis arietans arietans

-Basic First Aid: Keep victim calm, elevate affected limb, transport victim to nearest hospital A.S.A.P. do not cut or suck at the bite site.
+Basic first aid: Keep the victim calm, elevate the affected limb, transport the victim to nearest hospital as soon as possible.
+Do not cut or suck at the bite site.